prdm0/compiling_r/README.md

 sudo make install
 ```

-**Note**: **Replace 8**, with the amount of color in your CPU.
+**Note**: **Replace 8**, with the amount of cores in your CPU.
 This will make the compilation run faster using all the features of your CPU.

 After compiling **OpenBLAS**, download the **R** code.
 It is not necessary to compile **R** to make use of **OpenBLAS**, but compiling the language may bring some benefits that may be insignificant depending on what is being done in **R**.
 That way, download the source code of the language [**R**](https://cloud.r-project.org/).